saleyn/euds/README.md

 to either `gen_tcp` or `gen_udp` Erlang socket.
 This allows to reuse existing Erlang send/receive API on file descriptors set up externally.

+From the academic point of view TCP and UDP protocols are not implemented over Unix Domain Sockets (UDS).
+Rather, UDS use stream and datagram transports that have identical library API to TCP and UDP.
+For this reason a UDS file descriptor can be passed to `gen_tcp` or `gen_udp` to handle `stream` or `dgram` communications.

 Additionally this NIF library has functions `send_fd/2` and `recv_fd/1` do send and receive file descriptors through a Unix Domain Socket.